 In most cases probate is easy to avoid, and yet many people fail to do so.
 Below you will find a list of the only four ways to avoid probate.
-What will work in your situation will depend on how your assets are titled and who you want to inherit your estate.
+What will work in your situation will depend on how your assets are titled and who you want to inherit your estate after you die.

 #1 - Get Rid of All of Your Property

-The easiest way to avoid the probate of your estate is to get rid of all of your property, because without any property you will not have an estate that will need to be probated.
-Of course, this really is not practical since you will need money to live on until your death, but in certain cases giving most of it away through the use of a special type of trust of which you can be a beneficiary may make sense.
+The most extreme way to avoid the probate of your estate is to get rid of all of your property, because without any property you will not have an estate that will need to be probated.
+Of course, this really isn't practical since you will need money to live on until your death, but in certain cases giving most of your assets away through the use of a special type of trust of which you can be a beneficiary may make sense.
 Using this type of trust combined with one or more of the other techniques described below for any assets that are not transferred into the trust will mean no probate assets and, therefore, no probate estate.

 #2 - Use Joint Ownership With Rights of Survivorship or Tenancy by the Entirety